Learn How to Become a Heli Ski Guide Today

 Photo – Mike Watling

 Just to apply to the ACMG ski guide program requires a fairly lengthy list of prerequisites.
 A combination of certifications and experience, it’s a daunting list and one that can take years to tick off.
 You need lots of time on snow in a variety of conditions and snowpacks.
 You need to have, at a minimum, a Canadian Avalanche Association Level 1 Operations Certificate.
-You need an 80hr wilderness first aid course.
+You need an 80-hour wilderness first aid course.
 Most of all, you need to be comfortable moving through mountainous terrain in the winter.
 That involves hazard assessment, avalanche safety, crevasse rescue, and a whole host of other skills.

 This Is The Main Reason Anyone Becomes A Ski Guide.
 You Get To Do This, Every Day.
 Photo - Jun Yanagisawa